keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 You can do either of the following in this lab:

 1. Read through the lab in it's entirety and follow all of the directions, step by step.
 Going down this route, you will be given a crash course in Behavioral Driven Design (BDD), Test Driven Design (TDD), and how to apply them towards building a Golang based Operator.
 If this interests you, then proceed to the next section below.
+OR...

 2. View the implementation of the lab code in it's entirety, study it, run it, and/or do with it what you will.
 If that is the case, the lab code can be found in the following location: `docs/02/labs/000/code`